 1. INTRODUCTION

-In India, 46.38 million ha is occupied for rice cultivation producing 130.29 million tonnes with a productivity of about 2809 kg/ha (Agricultural Statistics at a glance, 2022).
-Rice is grown under diverse soil and climatic conditions in our country with the major being produced during Kharif season and occupies an important position as one of the most essential food crops feeding more than 60 per cent of India’s population.
+In India, 46.38 million hectares is occupied for rice cultivation, producing 130.29 million tonnes with a productivity of about 2809 kg/ha (Agricultural Statistics at a glance, 2022).
+Rice is grown under diverse soil and climatic conditions in our country.
+The majority is producedduring the Kharif season and occupies an important position as one of the essential food crops, feeding more than 60 per cent of India’s population.

-Agriculture is also a mainstay for the people of Nagaland with rich traditional practices and diverse history.
+Agriculture is also a mainstay for the people of Nagaland, with rich traditional practices and a diverse history.
 Rice is the main crop cultivated with a production of 5.54 lakh metric tonnes from an area of 2.11 lakh ha (Nagaland statistical handbook, 2023).
-It is grown as both upland/Jhum under rainfed condition and wetland during the Kharif season.
+It is grown both as anupland/Jhum under rainfed conditions and as a wetland during the Kharif season.

-A cereal food plant of the family Poacae, Rice (Oryza sativa L.) is cultivated under a wide range of climatic conditions of temperature and rainfall, mostly in South and South-East Asian countries.
-There are about 1,20,000 rice varieties grown across the world in an extensive range of climate, soil and water conditions (Babu et al., 2006).
-It is also the only cereal crop that is known to thrive on standing water passing through three growth stages viz., vegetative (germination to panicle initiation), reproductive (panicle development to flowering) and ripening (milk grain to mature grain) supporting a great biodiversity of flora and fauna, insect pests and their natural enemies being among them.
+A cereal food plant of the family Poaceae, Rice (Oryza sativa L.) is cultivated under a wide range of climatic conditions of temperature and rainfall, mostly in South and Southeast Asian countries.
+There are about 120,000rice varieties cultivated across the world in an extensive range of climate, edaphic (soil-related), and hydrological conditions(Babu et al., 2006).
+It is also the only cereal crop that is known to thrive on standing water passing through three growth stages:(1) vegetative (germination to panicle initiation), (2) reproductive (panicle development to flowering) and (3) ripening (milk grain to mature grain) supporting a great biodiversity of flora and fauna, insect pests and their natural enemies being among them.

-Rice is the staple food crop for the people of NEH region and is grown extensively in valleys, terraces, uplands, hills and jhum.
-It is found that the rice crop in this region is host to many species of insects with a few causing severe economic damage leading from 20 % yield losses to complete failure of the crop during epidemics (Azad Thakur et al., 2012).
+Rice is the staple food crop for the people of NEH (North Eastern Hill) region and is grown extensively in valleys, terraces, uplands, hills and jhum fields.
+It is found that the rice crop in this region is host to many species of insects with a few causing severe economic damage, leading to 20 % yield losses to complete failure of the crop during epidemics (Azad Thakur et al., 2012).
 There is also a rich biodiversity of Natural enemies in rice agroecosystem playing a major role in keeping a check on the population of these insect pests in the region.

 2. material and methods

-A study was carried out at farmers’ fields at three prominent lowland rice growing locations of Nagaland viz., Singrijan, Medziphema and Kuhoxu during the rice-growing seasons from June to December of 2020 and 2021 to study the diversity and abundance of insects pests of rice and their associated natural enemies under lowland rice cultivation under Nagaland condition.
+A study was carried out at farmers’ fields at three prominent lowland rice growing locations of Nagaland -Singrijan, Medziphema and Kuhoxu- during the rice-growing seasons from June to December of 2020 and 2021.
+The objective was to assessthe diversity and abundance of insect pests of rice and their associated natural enemies under lowland rice cultivation under Nagaland’s climatic and edaphic conditions..

-A standard sweep net of 30 cm diameter was used @ Five sweeps per sq. meter area at five random places.
-The collected specimen were killed by carbon tetra-chloride in killing bottle and stored at 70% ethanol for later sorting and identification.
-The moths were, however, pinned and stored in wooden insect boxes.
-For nocturnal flying insects, light traps having potassium cyanide bottle or carbon tetra-chloride at the bottom as killing agent, equipped with 60 watts electric bulb was operated in proper location from dusk to dawn.
+A standard sweep net (30 cm diameter) was used at five random locations per field, with five sweeps per square meter at each site..
+Collected specimens were killed by carbon tetrachloride in a killing bottle and stored in 70% ethanol for later sorting and identification.
+The moths were, however, pinned and stored in wooden insect collection boxes.
+For nocturnal flying insects, light traps having a potassium cyanide bottle or carbon tetrachloride at the bottom as a killing agent, equipped with 60-watt electric bulb, were operated in a proper location from dusk to dawn.